webermaster/spring-boo-mvc-template/README.md

-#Slalom STL Spring-Boot Spring MVC Project Template
+#Webermaster Spring-Boot Spring MVC Project Template
 ---

 This project is a template for Spring-Boot MVC projects in Java 8.